Create a GraphQL API

 It is possible to create GQL APIs using Tyk Dashboard APIs.
 To make things easier you can use our Postman collection.

-You will need an API key for your organisation and one command to create a GQL API and make it live.
+You will need an API key for your organization and one command to create a GQL API and make it live.

 Obtain your Tyk Dashboard API Access Credentials key & Dashboard URL